Can't B Good

 "Can't B Good" is a song recorded by American singer-songwriter Janet Jackson for her tenth studio album Discipline (2008).
 It was written and produced by D. DoRohn Gough and Ne-Yo.
 The song is a soulful, "jazzy" R&B track about Jackson's relationship with Jermaine Dupri.
 It was released as the fourth and final single from Discipline on March 18, 2008 by Island Records.

 "Can't B Good" received mostly positive reviews from music critics, who praised it for being smooth, tender and lovely, and picked the song as one of the best tracks on Discipline, with some others comparing the song to "Human Nature" (1983) by Jackson's brother Michael.
 Commercially, "Can't B Good" peaked at number 76 on the US Hot R&B/Hip-Hop Songs and number 20 on the US Adult R&B Songs chart.

 Recording and production

 The song was inspired by Jackson's relationship with Jermaine Dupri (pictured).

 "Can't B Good" was written and produced by D. DoRohn Gough and Ne-Yo.
 It was recorded between 2007 and 2008 at SouthSide Studios in Atlanta, Georgia.
-Although Jackson didn't write the song, Jackson described "Can't B Good" as a song reflecting her seven-year relationship with songwriter and producer Jermaine Dupri, saying: "I'd been hurt before, and I was trying to protect myself.
+Although Jackson did not write the song, Jackson described "Can't B Good" as a song reflecting her seven-year relationship with songwriter and producer Jermaine Dupri, saying: "I'd been hurt before, and I was trying to protect myself.
 I'm glad I allowed myself to accept it.
 He's very attentive and affectionate, a beautiful soul".
 A remix of the song was recorded, featuring Jamaican rapper Red Rat, and was produced by HardWork.